Tips and tricks Best practice guides, FAQ & more

 A lot of companies today have already adopted automation due to its ability to effectively perform tasks at high speed and accuracy.
-The next step for these companies is AI.
+The next step is AI.

 But what is AI actually (in simple terms) and how can businesses use it in their automation efforts to achieve this “next-level-automation”?